rails-api/active_model_serializers/README.md

 Serializers describe _which_ attributes and relationships should be serialized.
 Adapters describe _how_ attributes and relationships should be serialized.

+By default AMS will use the JsonApi Adapter that follows RC3 of the format specified in [jsonapi.org/format](http://jsonapi.org/format).
+Check how to change the adapter in the sections bellow.

 # RELEASE CANDIDATE, PLEASE READ

 This is the master branch of AMS.
 It will become the `0.10.0` release when it's